S&P 500 edges down on virus woes, slowing economy

+(In paragraph 2, corrects to show that Waller was speaking on CNBC.
+Corrects paragraph 3 to read, “He also suggested the Fed could announce in September it would start to ...”, not “...the Fed could start to reduces its monthly bond purchases in September...”)

-NEW YORK, Aug 2 (Reuters) - The S&P 500 Index closed slightly lower on Monday, after erasing early gains as worries about the Delta variant of the coronavirus and a slowing U.S. economy overshadowed optimism around more fiscal stimulus and a strong second-quarter earnings season.
+NEW YORK (Reuters) - The S&P 500 Index closed slightly lower on Monday after erasing early gains as worries about the Delta variant of the coronavirus and a slowing U.S. economy overshadowed optimism around more fiscal stimulus and a strong second-quarter earnings season.

+Federal Reserve Governor Christopher Waller said on CNBC late in the session that the Fed could start to reduce its support for the economy by October if the next two monthly jobs reports each show employment rising by 800,000 to 1 million, as he expects.

+He also suggested the Fed could announce in September it would start to reduce its monthly bond purchases, which could lift yields again - not the best news for the stock market.

 The softer-than-expected data also sent U.S. bond yields to their lowest since July 20 and knocked the blue-chip Dow off an intra-day record high hit in early trading.